jwbth/convenient-discussions/README.md

 * Jumping to a specific comment from the watchlist and other pages that list revisions
 * Always seeing the current section's name and navigating page parts in one click
 * Searching for comments and sections in the archive
-* Uploading images to Wikimedia Commons in three clicks

 The script makes the user forget about:
 * the need to search the code for a place for a comment, count colons, type tildes and other markup;